terminusdb/terminusdb/README.md

 TerminusDB is a lightweight, high-speed immutable database.
 Our [delta-encoding](docs/whitepaper/terminusdb.pdf) approach makes branch, merge, push, pull, clone, time-travel and other git-like operations possible.

+Data collaboration is facilitated through [TerminusHub](https://terminusdb.com/hub), which is a freemium SaaS that allows users to manage access to databases and collaboratively work on shared resources.

+## Why TerminusDB

+* Get started in minutes.
+Whatever language you are using or if you prefer to use our low-code console, TerminusDB is easy to use - you can have your database running in just a few minutes.
+* Generate forms, get validation, and a flexible surfable document interface
+* Built in data science/data engineering functionality directly in the database and via TerminusHub
+* Clone the production db, branch, merge, collaboration, lineage, versioning
+* New paradigm in data-centric application development

 ## Getting Started

+We encourage you to read our [Quick Start](https://github.com/terminusdb/terminusdb-bootstrap) guide to better understand how to get started with TerminusDB.

 Desktop versions of TerminusDB can be found in our [Download Center](https://terminusdb.com/hub/download)